 In relation to teaching, my all-time favourite moment has to be when my class performed their class assembly to their parents.
 As part of their assembly they performed the dances we had been creating in our PE lessons.
 These dances were based on dances from around the world.
 In particular, I enjoyed watching them perform their Haka style dance because of their facial expressions.
 Its moments like this that enables you to realise why becoming a primary school teacher is the most rewarding career and why the hard work is worth it.

 What, if anything, would you do differently if you could?

-If I was to do anything different during my time at Plymouth University, I would like to have joined and participated in more societies.
-As a result, I recommend to all students studying at Plymouth University to sign up and enjoy a society, especially during your first year of study.
+If I was to do anything different during my time at the University of Plymouth, I would like to have joined and participated in more societies.
+As a result, I recommend to all students studying at the University of Plymouth to sign up and enjoy a society, especially during your first year of study.

 What advice would you give to anyone wanting to get in to the same line of work?

 My advice to those who want to pursue a career within the teaching profession is to gain sufficient experience in schools prior to studying.
 This will ensure that you are ready and fully prepared for the challenges and rewards of the profession.

 Studying at the University of Plymouth has enabled me to develop into the best primary school teacher I can be at this stage.
 I believe that the support provided by the lecturers has enabled me to reach my full potential both academically and as a trainee teacher.
 I also believe that the resources available at the University of Plymouth are up to date and valuable for our training.